jnozzi/cocoadev.com/markdown/RoundingFloatingPointValues.md

 Since it hasn't come up yet..

-The usual thing to do is to not round a float internally, but to only *display* it rounded to two decimal places.  printf, General/NSString, and General/NSFormatter have ways to do this.
+The usual thing to do is to not round a float internally, but to only *display* it rounded to two decimal places.  printf, NSString, and NSFormatter have ways to do this.

 ----